Lhermitte–Duclos disease

-Lhermitte–Duclos disease (LDD) (/ˌlɛərˈmiːtˌduːˈkloʊ/), also called dysplastic gangliocytoma of the cerebellum, is a rare, slowly growing tumor of the cerebellum, a gangliocytoma sometimes considered to be a hamartoma, characterized by diffuse hypertrophy of the granular layer of the cerebellum.
+Lhermitte–Duclos disease (LDD) (/ˌlɛərˈmiːtˌduːˈkloʊ/), also called dysplastic gangliocytoma of the cerebellum (DGC), is a rare, slowly growing tumor of the cerebellum, a gangliocytoma sometimes considered to be a hamartoma, characterized by diffuse hypertrophy of the granular layer of the cerebellum.
 It is often associated with Cowden syndrome.
 It was described by Jacques Jean Lhermitte and P. Duclos in 1920.

 Signs and symptoms

 Main clinical signs and symptoms include: